schuylermartin45/mood_switch/README.md

 This "always on" approach makes the mood switch a very convenient music system.

 ## Features
-* **Plugins**: The system is designed to have “plugin” music services via an “interface”.
+* **Plugins**: The system is designed to have "plugin" music services via an "interface".
 Currently there is one music service available that plays songs locally off of the Pi.
 The hope is that other online streaming services can be added down the line.
 * **Intuitive**: Everything is controlled by a single IR remote with common